 Computational Social Philosophy Lab

-Our most recent research uses agent-based computer simulations to model group deliberation and how group polarization can be produced, maintained, and destroyed by various mechanisms.
-Our research has implications for measuring and understanding the mechanisms of polarization in societies and small groups, the dynamics and optimization of small group discussions, and the roles of diversity and expertise in groups.
-For more information, contact Prof. Daniel J. Singer (singerd@phil.upenn.edu) or Patrick Grim.
+Recently, we’ve been thinking a lot about the dynamics of juries, the role of diversity in teams and larger groups, the dynamics of representational democracies, and how scientific institutions should be structured to better advance scientific aims.
+This research uses agent-based computer simulations to model diversity and expertise in group deliberation, and how group polarization can be produced, maintained, and destroyed by various mechanisms.
+Our research has implications for measuring and understanding the mechanisms of diversity and polarization in societies and small groups, the dynamics and optimization of small group discussions, and the roles of diversity and expertise in groups.

 -